0xbirb/tierzero_entraid/README.md

 3. **This concept only works when granting access via role-enabled groups** - direct role assignments bypass the tiered access controls

 The role-enabled groups provide the security boundaries and conditional access enforcement.
 Direct role assignments will not be subject to the same conditional access policies and administrative unit restrictions.

+**Conditional Access Policy Review and Activation**

+By default, Conditional Access Policies are created in Report-Only mode (`conditional_access_policy_state = "enabledForReportingButNotEnforced"`).
+You must:

+1. **Monitor and review** the behavior of the CAPs in Report-Only mode to ensure they work as expected
+2. **Test access patterns** for all tier users to identify any issues
+3. **Enable the policies** by changing `conditional_access_policy_state` to `"enabled"` after validation

+### Onboarding Administrators to the Tiering Concept

+When onboarding administrators to the tiered access model, there are specific management considerations due to current limitations:

+**Temporary RMAU Group Removal Process**
+- During admin onboarding, you must temporarily remove the relevant role group from the Restricted Management Administrative Unit (RMAU)
+- This operation requires Global Administrator privileges as there is no custom role that can safely perform this action
+- A custom role would introduce additional security gaps by requiring a role-enabled group for it, which is not currently possible within the security model
+- Therefore, the temporary removal approach is used to maintain security while enabling onboarding

+**Tier-0 Device Management**
+When onboarding a new administrator with Tier-0 roles:
+- The administrator's device ID must be manually added to the Conditional Access Policies with the Device-Filter
+- **Alternative approach**: Deploy a secured jump server solution, such as an Azure Virtual Desktop (AVD) deployment, to provide controlled access without individual device management

+**Process Summary**
+1. Temporarily remove the target role group from RMAU (requires Global Admin)
+2. Add the new administrator to the appropriate tier group
+3. For Tier-0: Add device ID to conditional access device filter OR provide access through secured jump server
+4. Re-add the role group to RMAU to restore protection

 ## Security Considerations